-Launched in May 2014 at the Global Forum on Migration and Development (GFMD) in Stockholm, the MICIC Initiative is a government-led process co-chaired by the United States and the Philippines.
-It seeks to improve the ability of States, the private sector, international organizations, and civil society to prepare for and respond to the needs of migrants in countries experiencing conflicts or natural disasters, including by protecting their rights and dignity and by alleviating suffering.
+Launched in May 2014 at the Global Forum on Migration and Development (GFMD) in Stockholm and concluded in June 2016 with the release of its outcome document, the MICIC Initiative was set up to improve the ability of States, the private sector, international organizations, and civil society to prepare for and respond to the needs of migrants in countries experiencing conflicts or natural disasters, including by protecting their rights and dignity and by alleviating suffering.

 The co-chairs were joined by a working group comprised of the governments of Australia, Bangladesh, Costa Rica, and Ethiopia; the European Commission; the International Organization for Migration (IOM); the United Nations High Commissioner for Refugees (UNHCR); the Office of the UN Special Representative of the Secretary General for International Migration; the International Centre for Migration Policy Development (ICMPD); and the Georgetown University Institute for the Study of International Migration (ISIM).
 IOM serves as the Secretariat.